LukaB25/spaceship-adventure/README.md

 ## Validator testing

 - I ran an internal testing using pycodestyle and no errors were returned or found.
+- Passed the code through a PEP8 linter and confirmed there are no errors or problems
+- Inputs were tested thoroughly, wrong inputs were put in, numbers, whitespaces, same inputs
+- Tested in local terminal and the Code Institute Heroku terminal

 ## Deployment